snnz/HunspellSharp/README.md

 Simplified XML API input is supported.
 See the [Hunspell manual](https://github.com/hunspell/hunspell/blob/master/man/hunspell.3) for a description.

-Suggest words by applying suffix rules to the root word:
+Suggest words by applying the suffix rules to the root word:

 ```csharp
 List<string> suggestions = hunspell.SuffixSuggest("sample");